markahrens/mytungsten/src/content/blog/2008/2008-so-far.md

 ---

-<p>With a week left in September, I figured this would be a good time to plead for more music to listen to so I am be as well versed as possible in my best of 2008 list.&nbsp; Here is the music I have listened to so far:</p>
+With a week left in September, I figured this would be a good time to plead for more music to listen to so I am be as well versed as possible in my best of 2008 list.&nbsp; Here is the music I have listened to so far:

-<p>3 Na Massa – 3 Na Massa<br>
+3 Na Massa – 3 Na Massa<br>

 All India Radio – Fall<br>